/ For pool service owners · 8-minute read

 One number changes everything.

-Most pool websites get 500–2,000 visitors a month from Google and word of mouth.
-Going from a 1.5% conversion rate (typical) to a 7% conversion rate (top performers) is the entire difference between a one-truck operation and a multi-tech business.
+Most pool websites get somewhere between 500 and 2,000 visitors a month from Google and word of mouth.
+Lifting that from a 1.5% conversion rate (typical) to 7% (top performers) is roughly the gap between a one-truck operation and a multi-tech business.

 / What you actually get